All Episodes

 They don't talk about any of the problems a CBO identified, or they don't emphasize them.

-Two totally different words.
+Two totally different ways.

 And that's not true either.

-It's going to be a net loss on the balance of pay well, the transfer payments, the but the whole reason for doing this is to expand the government and increase the uh the transfer of wealth.
+But the whole reason for doing this is to expand the government and increase the transfer of wealth.

 Illegal bill gripes are flooding Republican offices.